Manuscripts should be submitted through journal website: http://www.CEIJ.ir/.

 All publication cited in the text should be presented in the list of references following the text of the manuscript.
 In the text refer to the authors' name (without initials) and year of publication (e. g.
 Williams, 2004).
 For three or more authors use the first author followed by "et al.," in the last.
-The list of references at the end of the manuscript should be arranged alphabetically authors' names and chronologically per author: The list of references should be given in the following style:
+The list of references at the end of the manuscript should be arranged alphabetically authors' names and chronologically per author.
+Total number of references should be less than 50 and 50% of them should be published less than 7 years of the submission date.
+The list of references should be given in the following style:

 1. Journal article: